Ontario Highway 35: Coboconk–Dwight

 Approaching the village of Coboconk, Highway 35 descends a second cuesta to the Gull River valley.
 It crosses the river and intersects the former northeastern terminus of Highway 48.

 North of the village, the route makes its final descent from the flat limestone plateau into the rocky Canadian Shield.
 The topography quickly shifts from grassland and deciduous forest to granite outcroppings and Boreal forest as the highway winds along the west side of Silver and Shadow lakes.
 In Norland, the route intersects former Highway 503 (now Kawartha Lakes Road 45).
 It begins to follow alongside the Gull River—which it continues to cross and parallel for the remainder of its length—as it curves northeast into Haliburton County.

 Highway 35 travels along the eastern edge of the Queen Elizabeth II Wildlands Provincial Park as it curves around Moore and Gull Lake, passing through the communities of Moore Falls and Miners Bay.
 Several passing lanes and a short stretch of four lane highway exist in this segment.

 It reaches the town of Minden where it meets former Highway 121 again and provides access to the Minden Wild Water Preserve.

 Highway 35 generally follows the former Bobcaygeon Colonization Road north of Minden, though several realignments over the years have led to its current winding route.

 At Carnarvon, it meets with Highway 118.
 The route then follows the east side of Boshkung Lake, passes through Buttermilk Falls, travels long the west side of Halls Lake, then arches northwest to cross the midpoint of Kushog Lake.

-Heading northward into increasingly mountainous terrain, the highway crosses into Muskoka near Dorset, and shortly thereafter reaches its terminus at Highway 60 west of Algonquin Park.
+Heading northward into increasingly mountainous terrain, the highway crosses into Muskoka near Dorset, and shortly thereafter reaches its northern terminus at Highway 60 west of Algonquin Park.